Montmorency County, Michigan: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 9,153.
+The median age was 56.6 years.
+15.2% of residents were under the age of 18 and 33.1% of residents were 65 years of age or older.
+For every 100 females there were 106.6 males, and for every 100 females age 18 and over there were 105.3 males age 18 and over.

+The racial makeup of the county was 94.2% White, 0.2% Black or African American, 0.7% American Indian and Alaska Native, 0.3% Asian, <0.1% Native Hawaiian and Pacific Islander, 0.5% from some other race, and 4.1% from two or more races.
+Hispanic or Latino residents of any race comprised 1.4% of the population.

+<0.1% of residents lived in urban areas, while 100.0% lived in rural areas.

+There were 4,325 households in the county, of which 18.1% had children under the age of 18 living in them.
+Of all households, 47.7% were married-couple households, 23.5% were households with a male householder and no spouse or partner present, and 21.5% were households with a female householder and no spouse or partner present.
+About 33.6% of all households were made up of individuals and 18.2% had someone living alone who was 65 years of age or older.

+There were 8,930 housing units, of which 51.6% were vacant.
+Among occupied housing units, 86.1% were owner-occupied and 13.9% were renter-occupied.
+The homeowner vacancy rate was 3.2% and the rental vacancy rate was 13.8%.

+2000 census

 As of the 2000 United States census, there were 10,315 people, 4,455 households, and 3,047 families residing in the county.
-In 2020, its population declined to 9,153.

 Economy

 Dairy products and dry beans are an important part of the county's agricultural production.
 Service industry and retail trade relating to tourism make up most of the economic base in this rural area.
 Boating, fishing, and other outdoor activities are offered in abundance.

 Government

 Voters in Montmorency County favored Democratic Party nominees at the start, but since 1896 have usually voted for the Republican Party.
 Republican Party nominees have garnered the Montmorency County vote 76% of the time (26 of 34 elections).

-The county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
+0pThe county government operates the jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions – police and fire, building and zoning, tax assessment, street maintenance etc. – are the responsibility of individual cities and townships.